Prosocial behaviour: what is it?

 - Give your child opportunities to help or be kind.
-For example, ask them to do a simple chore, then praise them for helping you.
+For example, ask your child to do a simple chore, and then praise them for helping you.

 - Talk about the thoughts and feelings of characters in stories or TV shows.
 For example, ‘Bluey’s happy because her dad gave her a hug.
 That was a nice thing to do, wasn’t it?’